dolphindb/Tutorials_EN/streaming_tutorial.md

 3. When each executor processes a different subscription, if there is great difference in throughput of different subscriptions or the complexities of calculation, some executors may idle.
 If we set subExecutorPooling=true, all executors form a shared thread pool to process all subscribed messages together.
 All subscribed messages enter the same queue and multiple executors read messages from the queue for parallel processing.
 With the shared thread pool, however, there is no guarantee that messages will be processed in the order they arrive.
 Therefore parameter 'subExecutorPooling' should not be turned on when messages need to be processed in the order they arrive.
 By default, the system uses a hash algorithm to assign an executor to each subscription.
 If we would like to ensure the messages in two subscriptions are processed by the order as they arrive, we can specify the same value for parameter 'hash' in function `subscribeTable` of the two subscriptions, so that the same executor processes the messages of the two subscriptions.

-4. If the streaming table enables synchronous persistence, disk I/O maybe become a bottleneck.
+4. If the stream table enables synchronous persistence, disk I/O maybe become a bottleneck.
 One way to handle this is to use the method in section 2.4 to persist data in asynchronous mode while setting up a reasonable persistence queue by specifying 'maxPersistenceQueueDepth' (default 10 million messages).
 Alternatively, we can also use SSD hard drives to improve write performance.

 5. Publisher node maybe become a bottleneck.
 For example, there may be too many subscribing clients.
 We can use the following methods to handle this problem.
 First, we can reduce the number of subscriptions for each publisher node with multi-level cascading.
 Applications that can tolerate delay can subscribe to secondary or even third tier publisher nodes.
 Second, some parameters can be adjusted to balance throughput and latency.
 The parameter 'maxMsgNumPerBlock' sets the size of the messages batches.
 The default value is 1024.
 In general, larger batches increase throughput but increase network latency.